archdevlab/llvm-minimal-git/README.md

 # llvm-minimal-git

-LLVM toolchain packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools, glslang and mesa (mesa,lib32-mesa)
+LLVM toolchain packages for Archlinux. (git version) (No docs, no unittest, no test) (Less build time) Also included in this repo spirv-headers, spirv-tools, glslang, directx-headers, libdrm, libglvnd and mesa

 ### SPIRV-Headers and SPIRV-Tools